medic/cht-docs/content/en/apps/guides/offline/_index.md

 ### ngrok

 Aside from the obvious benefit of not requiring Internet connectivity, when an offline solution is deployed, traffic stays 100% local.
-When using either [your own reverse proxy]({{< relref "/secure-sharing-of-developer-instance" >}}) or a third party provider like [ngrok](https://ngrok.com/), your traffic may traverse 100s or 1,000s of kilometers to ultimately reach the CHT server which is 10 meters away.
+When using either [your own reverse proxy]({{< relref "/secure-sharing-of-developer-instance" >}}) or a third party provider like [ngrok](https://ngrok.com/), traffic may traverse 100s or 1,000s of kilometers to ultimately reach the CHT server which is 10 meters away.

-This can help even in locations with Internet, but connectivity which is very slow, very expensive per megabyte, or both.
+This can help even in locations with Internet connectivity which is very slow, very expensive per megabyte, or both.

 ### local-ip.co